RyanHaslag/shortnr/README.md

 ## Design Decisions

-1. The first major design decision was whether or not to utilize a Vue frontend or going with something less robust such as jQuery.
-Making a URL shortener doesn't necessarily involve several of the benefits of utilizing a robust JS solution, but it proved to be incredibly beneficial in terms of the speed of development (especially with the NSFW bonus portion).
+1. The first major design decision was whether to utilize a Vue frontend or going with something less robust such as jQuery.
+Making a URL shortener doesn't necessarily involve several of the benefits of utilizing a robust JS solution, but it proved to be incredibly beneficial in terms of the speed of development (especially the NSFW bonus portion).

 2. Another design decision was how to structure the backend of the project.
 I opted for creating a service that would handle the actual calculation of the shortest available URL that could be used throughout the application with future development.
 I tried to design the backend of the system in a way that would support a more robust feature set.